Don’t Call it a Comeback: The West Coast IPA Has Returnediainoldman

 West Coast IPA Recipe

 The West Coast IPA is not a category of beer that is officially recognized by the Beer Judge Certification Program or Brewers Association.
-That being said, there are a few easy guidelines to stick to when building out a West Coast IPA recipe if you would like to brew one at home.
+That being said, there are a few easy guidelines to stick to when building out a West Coast IPA recipe.

 As previously mentioned, the West Coast IPA relies heavily on the fresh and abundant hops of the American Pacific Rim.
 This style of beer is HEAVILY hopped, and hops can be added throughout the brewing process to great effect.